Loller79/solid-css/README.md

 You can get the latest version on npm/yarn, so to install it execute one of these:

--  `npm install solid-css`
+-  `npm install solid-css-react-native`
--  `yarn add solid-css`
+-  `yarn add solid-css-react-native`

-Then you'll need to import it along with whatever initializes your project, for example the most common one is probably webpack, so you will have something like this in a webpack dev config:
+Then you'll need to create a new file like styles.js and write something like this:

-    import SolidCss from 'solid-css'
+    import SolidCss from 'solid-css-react-native'
+    import { Dimensions } from 'react-native'

-    // Initializes a new css construct with the black and white colors

-    const MyCss = new SolidCss(['black', 'white'])
+    // Initializes a new css construct with the black and white colors const MyCss = new SolidCss(['black', 'white'], Dimensions.get('window'))

-    // Builds the development files which contain all the classes
+    // Builds the classes as JS output export default MyCss.build()

-    MyCss.build()

-In the production webpack config you just have to replace the build command with minify, like this:

-`MyCss.minify('./path-to-source-files')`

-With the same initializations as before, so you could just use the same config and use an if else depending on the environment.

-The production files will end up in a folder called "dist", there you will find all the css files that you can import.

-To make the filters that use the intensity coefficient you have to define it in your main css file, along with the colors, for example:

-    @import url('./dist/solid.css')

-    :root {

-    --intensity: 5px;

-    --black: #000000;

-    --white: #FFFFFF;

-    --shadow: rgba(0,0,0,0.1);

-    }

-You can also choose a different path than dist for building the css files, by doing this:

-`const MyCss = new SolidCss(['black', 'white'], './my-folder/my-subfolder')`

 # How to use it